North Star Chorus Logo

 What Is Barbershop?

 That's not an easy question to answer.
-Even Barbershoppers often disagree, and sometimes it depends ... well, this isn't the place to get too technical.
-Lets just say that the melody is mostly in a middle voice, and unlike other forms of music, you can stop anywhere and have a fairly pleasant sounding (or consonant) chord.
+Even Barbershoppers often disagree, and sometimes it depends … well, this isn't the place to get too technical.
+Lets just say that the melody is mostly in a middle voice, and unlike some other forms of music, you can stop anywhere and have a fairly pleasant sounding (or consonant) chord.
 Most other music is full of places where the melody note is one that's not part the chord, creating a dissonance, while we find harmony that fits every melody note, hopefully without stretching the listener's ears too much, so the changes from one chord to another sound natural.

-The voices (bass, baritone, lead/melody, and tenor) are arranged and sung in such a way that the tones combine to produce other notes –harmonics or overtones – mostly higher, but sometimes lower – that aren't really being sung, but are none-the-less quite audible at times.
+The voices (bass, baritone, lead/melody, and tenor) are arranged and sung in such a way that the tones combine to produce other notes – harmonics or overtones – mostly higher, but sometimes lower – that aren't really being sung, but are none-the-less quite audible at times.
 In fact, they are sometimes so loud listeners just accept them as notes being sung by someone until they start counting how many they hear and end up with more than four.
 We also tend to treat songs a little more freely when we decide on how to interpret a song, giving more weight or length to words we find more important than others.
 We're often more involved emotionally and physically than performers in other styles, so one of the big differences you might notice is our faces and body movements reflect the message of the songs we sing.
 It becomes a total performance.

 Getting more technical would be very easy to do, but if you want more information, you might check out the Barbershop Harmony Society website for starters.
 Be warned that sooner or later the definition will involve music theory and physics and may not be for the faint of heart.